AANtoso/PoliceStation_List/README.md

 ## Usage

 Run this code to select a Police Station and get the details of that particular station.
-If needed, select an additional station to view it's specific details.
+If needed, go back to the list of stations and select an additional station to view it's specific details.
 Type 'exit' to exit when you are finished.

 ## Development